panemu/ngx-panemu-table/projects/demo/src/app/doc/columns/custom-column/index.md

 keyword: CustomColumnPage
 ---

-To create custom column, specify the value of `cellRenderer` to your own component or an `ng-template`.
+To create custom column, specify the value of `BaseColumn.cellRenderer` to your own component or an `ng-template`.

 {{ NgDocActions.demo("CustomCellComponent") }}